 I create paintings, which engage the viewer with both visual and intellectual subjects that tell stories about a personal myth, a legend or a story placed in a moment of time.
-The story can take place in the past or the future, and are based on the science of optics, biology and physics of the natural world.
-These stories are grand narratives that include a human and an animal, and other relevant objects that tell the story.
-These works have a familiar quality to them, and allow the viewer to use their own imagination to complete the story, in collaboration with the author.
-Science and art intertwine and my interest in Life, Social, Physical and Formal Sciences heavily influence my work.
+The stories can take place in the past or the future, and often include my interest in the science of optics, biology and physics.
+These stories are grand narratives that include a human and an animal, and their relationship to each other.
+These works have a familiar quality to them, and are ambiguous, allowing the viewer to use their own imagination.

 Curiosity and the importance of curiosity is something that drives my work.
 Through representational paintings, I create narratives that are slightly familiar and inclusive, yet use “chance” by setting up a prescribed repeatable formula by random access.
-By using both the child’s game to tossing “pick up sticks” to form the lines of the composition and rolling dice to choose the colors for the work, explorations are juxtaposed to the structure of numerology and geometrical theory Golden section and Phi in nature in order to create a genre that communicates across cultures of geographic, philosophic and economic affinities.
+By using both the child’s game to tossing “pick up sticks” to form the begining lines of the composition and rolling dice to choose the colors for the work, is fun.
+Explorations are juxtaposed to the structure of numerology and geometrical theory Golden section and Phi in nature in order to create a genre that will communicate across cultures of geographic, philosophic and economic affinities.